philipstarkey/bitbucket-hg-exporter/README.md

 ## Installation
 You need to install Python 3.7+ (or a python virtual environment with Python 3.7+).
 I recommend [Anaconda Python](https://www.anaconda.com/distribution/#download-section) if you are new to Python.

+You also need to make sure mercurial (`hg`) and `git` executables are available in your path.
+If you're unsure, open a terminal and type those commands to see if they are available.
+If they are not, install them.
+Note, git is strictly only needed if you are importing to GitHub.

-Then from your terminal (or Anacondaa Prompt on windows if using Anaconda Python) run: `pip install bitbucket_hg_exporter`
+Then from your terminal (or Anaconda Prompt on windows if using Anaconda Python) run: `pip install bitbucket_hg_exporter`

 To upgrade to new versions, run: `pip install -U bitbucket_hg_exporter`